 What Kind Of Bathtub Is Easiest To Clean?

 The less porous a surface is, the easier it is to clean.
-The least porous of the above materials would be DuraBath SSP followed by acrylic.
+The least porous of the above materials would be DuraBath Acrylics followed by standard acrylic.
 Cleaning these products frequently will make them easier to clean.
 If soap scum is left to build up on your replacement bathtub over a long period of time, any surface will be harder to clean.

 Some bathtub bottoms come with a rough slip-resistant finish, which can be difficult to clean.
 A bath mat will help keep the tub bottom cleaner.